PreciselyData/Private-Spatial-APIs/docs/guides/IDP-integration.md

 * ``userroleAttribute``: the claim in the JWT token as Role.
 For example, "resource_access.OIDC-Connect.roles.group"
 * ``requiredAuthority``: define a role (value retrieved from userroleAttribute) that only users with this role are allowed to access the spatial endpoints.
 For example, "spatial".

-Deploy the charts will the vaules yaml file
+Deploy the charts with the values yaml file

 ```
 helm install spatial ~/charts/private-spatial-apis -f your-values.yaml